ovh/cds/docs/content/docs/components/cdn/_index.md

 * Storage Unit: to store complete job's logs and artifact.

+When logs or file are received by CDN, it will first store this items in its buffer.
+Then when the item is fully received, it will be moved to one of configured storage unit.
+If CDN is setup with multiple storage units, each unit will periodically checks for missing item and sync this items from other units.

 ## Configuration
 Like any other CDS service, CDN requires to be authenticated with a consumer.
 The required scope are Service, Worker and RunExecution.

 You must have at least one storage unit, one file buffer and one log buffer to be able to run CDN.

 ## Supported units